Protesters burn vehicles, buildings at New Caledonia nickel mine

 "If there is no activity for several months, we will shut the plant, but that's not the case.
 The closing of the plant is not on the table," Poppinga was quoted as saying.

-New Caledonia's southern provincial government ordered an immediate halt to operations after the spill earlier this month and started legal proceedings under its environmental code.
+Earlier this month, New Caledonia's southern provincial government ordered an immediate halt to operations and started legal proceedings under its environmental code after the spill.

-The local government, which changed leadership last week, said it would not lift the production suspension until safety procedures were revised, an oversight committee was reinstated and an independent expert's report was completed.
+The local government, which went through a leadership change last week, has yet to say when Vale can resume production.

 "Vale's got lots of issues in the country," said Tom Price, a mining analyst at UBS in Sydney.
 "Nickel has recovered back to the marginal cost of production.
 It's inviting for them to continue to invest, but it's been a world of pain for them for quite a few years."

-Given market expectations of Goro production of just 15,000-20,000 tonnes this year, any impact on nickel prices from the closure would be sentiment driven, Price added.
-LME nickel prices rose 0.7 percent to $19,745 a tonne on Tuesday.

-The Goro mine produced 4,100 tonnes of nickel in the first quarter, up 41 percent on a year ago.
-Vale is the world's second-biggest nickel producer, but Goro made up just 6 percent of its nickel output in the first quarter.

-The mine employs high pressure technology and acids to leach nickel from abundant tropical laterite ores.
+Vale employs high pressure technology and acids to leach nickel from the abundant tropical laterite ores found in New Caledonia.

 "There is an inherent risk in Goro's type of operation," said Gavin Mudd, a professor of environmental engineering at Monash University in Melbourne.